How to Wholesale Real Estate: A Step-By-Step Guide to Becoming a Successful Real Estate Wholesaler

 If you don’t have any money to fund your marketing campaign, you can offer your time to an experienced wholesaler in exchange for mentorship.
 Similar to an internship you can do certain tasks for a busy wholesaler like taking photos of houses, and marketing properties in exchange for some valuable knowledge.

-Driving for dollars, cold calling and door knocking is another way to get started without any of your own money.
-This isn’t the best business model, since it will be hard to sustain once you start getting busy with sellers and closings.
+Driving for dollars, cold calling and door knocking is another way to get started without any money.
+However, this isn’t the best business model, since it will be hard to sustain once you start getting busy with sellers and closings.
 Make it a point to shave a good portion of profits off of your deals to invest back into your business.

 What is Virtual Wholesaling?